TP logo

 Like an acorn in its cup,

-like a string in its yo-yo
+a string in its yo-yo,

 I cruise between your fine buttocks